PointBlanck/pointblanck.github.io/README.md

 # Personal & Portfolio Website

-This repository serves as a host to my personla website.
+This repository serves as a host to my personal website.